Skip to main content

 A. Proprietary Rights

-Our websites, mobile apps, and their content, features, and functionality (including but not limited to all information, software, text, displays, images, video, and audio, and the design, selection, and arrangement thereof) are owned by Doximity, its licensors, or other providers of such materials, and are protected by United States and international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
+The Services, including our websites, applications, Content (other than User Content), features, and functionality (including but not limited to all technology, information, software, text, displays, images, video, and audio, and the design, selection, and arrangement thereof) are owned by Doximity, our licensors, or other providers of such materials, and are protected by United States and international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
 The name Doximity, the Doximity logo and other Doximity logos and product and service names are the exclusive trademarks of, and are owned by, Doximity, and you may not use or display such trademarks in any manner without Doximity’s prior written permission.
 Any third party trademarks or service marks displayed on the Services are the property of their respective owners.
 Your use of the Services grants you no right to reproduce, license or otherwise use any such trademarks, logos or other proprietary marks.
+Notwithstanding the foregoing, Doximity does not claim ownership of AI-generated outputs produced by Doximity's AI tools in response to your queries or inputs, but retains all rights in the underlying AI systems, models, and technology used to generate them.

 B. License to Use the Services

-Subject to these Terms, we grant you a limited, revocable, non-exclusive, non-assignable, non-sublicensable license to access the Service for your personal, non-commercial use, unless otherwise agreed by Doximity, and only as permitted by the features of the Service.
-Any other use of the Service is strictly prohibited and a violation of these Terms.
-We reserve all rights not expressly granted in these Terms, including, without limitation, title, ownership, intellectual property rights in the Service, including any content made available through the Service, and our consent to your use of the Service does not impair those rights in any way.
-For the avoidance of doubt, you are not granted a right to re-use or re-publish any content made available through the Service including, without limitation, User Content submitted by other users, without the express written permission of Doximity or such user, as applicable.
+Subject to these Terms, we grant you a limited, revocable, non-exclusive, non-assignable, non-sublicensable license to access the Services and view the Content made available therein for your personal, non-commercial use, unless otherwise agreed by Doximity, and only as permitted by the features of the Services.
+Any other use of the Services is strictly prohibited and a violation of these Terms.
+We reserve all rights not expressly granted in these Terms, including, without limitation, title, ownership, intellectual property rights in the Services, including any Content, and our consent to your use of the Services does not impair those rights in any way.
+For the avoidance of doubt, you are not granted a right to re-use or re-publish any Content including, without limitation, User Content submitted by other users, without the express written permission of Doximity or such user, as applicable.

 C. Your License to Doximity

 Unless otherwise agreed by you and Doximity, any original content you submit to Doximity remains your property, and you may choose to make it available to others.
-By posting, uploading or otherwise submitting content and other information to the Service, you grant Doximity a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicensable, royalty-free, fully-paid up license to copy, prepare derivative works from, improve, distribute, publish, remove, retain, add, process, analyze, index, tag, use and commercialize such content and other information in any media, form or format now known or hereafter developed, in any manner that is consistent with the Doximity Privacy Policy and applicable law.
-By submitting ideas, suggestions, or other feedback to Doximity, you agree that we can use, share and commercialize such feedback for any purpose without restriction and without any obligation to make any compensation to you.
+By posting, uploading or otherwise submitting content, including User Content, and other information to the Services, you grant Doximity a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicensable, royalty-free, fully-paid up license to copy, prepare derivative works from, improve, distribute, publish, remove, retain, add, process, analyze, index, tag, use and commercialize such content and other information in any media, form or format now known or hereafter developed, in any manner that is consistent with the Doximity Privacy Policy and applicable law.
+By submitting ideas, suggestions, or other feedback to Doximity, you agree that we can use, share and commercialize such feedback for any purpose without restriction and without any obligation to you.

 Return to top

 You may terminate your Doximity account at any time by contacting support@doximity.com.
-We reserve the right to monitor your use of the Services and to suspend or terminate your use of the Services without notice if we determine that you have breached these Terms.
+We reserve the right to monitor your use of the Services and to suspend or terminate access to the Services without notice if we determine that you have breached these Terms or if required to comply with applicable laws or regulatory requirements.
 In no event will Doximity be liable for suspension or termination of your use of any of the Services.
 All sections of these Terms that by their nature should survive termination shall survive termination, including without limitation, Privacy, Ownership and Licenses, Disclaimers and Limitation of Liability, Indemnity, Choice of Law; Dispute Resolution, and Additional Terms.

 Return to top